Shared Latent Space by Both Languages in Non-Autoregressive Neural Machine Translation: Qualitative Analyses of the Shared Intermediate Latent Space

-To understand how our proposed approach affects the shared latent space, we conducted a qualitative analysis on the latent space.
-For all of the analysis, we used pre-trained LaNMT and LadderNMT models on the En-De translation task.
-To collect latent variables by the pre-trained models, we used Newstest 2014.
-The intermediate latent variable, $\pmb{Z}$, is sampled from the prior distribution $p(\pmb{Z}|\pmb{x})$ given the input sentence $\pmb{x}$ without the target sentence.
-Therefore, the collected latent variables of LadderNMT are individually computed by the two encoders with their parameters, $\theta^{e}$ and $\phi^{e}$.
+To understand the impact of our proposed approach on the shared intermediate latent space, we conducted qualitative analyses of this space.
+Hereafter, we refer to the intermediate latent variable simply as the latent variable for brevity.
+For the analyses detailed in Sections \ref{subsec:2dim_visualizations} and \ref{subsec:cca_analysis}, we utilized pre-trained LaNMT and LadderNMT (applied to LaNMT) models on the En-De task.
+Latent variables were collected using Newstest14.
+Specifically, the latent variable $Z$ was drawn from the prior distributions, $p(Z|X)$ and $p(Z|Y)$.
+In other words, the latent variables collected for LadderNMT were independently computed by the two encoder and prior estimators with their parameters ($\theta^{e},\theta^{pri}$) and ($\phi^{e},\phi^{pri}$), reflecting the testing scenario.
+For the OSPC analysis detailed in Section \ref{subsec:ospc_study}, we collected $Z$ sampled from the posterior distribution, $q(Z|X,Y)$.

-\subsubsection{2-Dimensional Visualizations}
+\subsection{2-Dimensional Visualizations}

-First, we visualized the collected latent variables of LadderNMT and LaNMT in 2-dimensional space with t-SNE \citep{van2008visualizing} and UMAP \citep{mcinnes2018umap}, as shown in Fig. \ref{fig:2d_visualization}.
-Red dots are latent variables of English, and blue dots are of German.
-The latent variables of LaNMT are obviously distinguishable by language, because their individual latent spaces are not regularized by each other.
-On the other hand, LadderNMT's latent variables are indistinguishable by language.
-Note that the English and German sentences are pair-wised, though the sentences are encoded and visualized separately.
-This results shows that sharing the latent space across both languages can regularize the encoders and extract language-agnostic information in the latent space.
+First, we visualized the collected latent variables of LadderNMT and LaNMT in two-dimensional space using t-SNE \citep{van2008visualizing} and UMAP \citep{mcinnes2018umap}, as depicted in Fig. \ref{fig:2d_visualization}.
+Red dots represent latent variables for English, while blue dots represent those for German.
+The latent variables of LaNMT are clearly distinguishable by language.
+It is important to note that we suggest that LaNMT figures as a comparable baseline representing two individually trained latent spaces, not that these latent variables contain disadvantageous language-specific information for translation tasks.
+Conversely, LadderNMT's latent variables are indistinguishable by language, which suggests that latent space sharing has a regularization effect, promoting the extraction of language-agnostic information rather than language-specific information.

-\subsubsection{Canonical Correlation Analysis (CCA)}
+\subsection{Canonical Correlation Analysis (CCA)}

-In this section, we check how close the paired sentences are mapped in the latent space, while Fig. \ref{fig:2d_visualization} demonstrates the language-agnostic property of the latent space.
-We apply CCA \citep{hotelling1936cca} and measure the score of CCA prediction: $\left(1-\frac{(\hat{\pmb{z}}_{En}-\hat{\pmb{z}}_{De})^2}{(\hat{\pmb{z}}_{En}-m(\hat{\pmb{z}}_{En}))^2}\right)$ where $m(\hat{\pmb{z}}_{En})$ is the mean of all $\hat{\pmb{z}}_{En}$. $\hat{\pmb{z}}_{En}$ is the English latent variable whose dimension is reduced.
-If the latent variables of paired sentences were mapped close to each other, then CCA would result a high prediction score.
-The CCA parameters were trained with the collected latent variables from the validation set (Newstest 2013).
-Then, we applied the trained CCA to the collected latent variables from Newstest 2014.
-The score of LadderNMT was \textbf{0.6851}, while LaNMT shows only \textbf{0.2836}.
-This tells that sharing the latent space has the effect of gathering paired latent variables close to each other.